berkinkara/obsidian-last-updated/README.md

 ### Commands

-The plugin provides two commands accessible via the Command Palette (Ctrl/Cmd + P):
+The plugin provides three commands accessible via the Command Palette (Ctrl/Cmd + P):

 1. **Update last-updated field**: Manually update the last-modified field for the current file
 2. **Toggle auto-update for current file**: Toggle auto-update on/off for the current file
+3. **Toggle auto-update globally**: Toggle the master switch to enable/disable auto-updates for all files

 ## Examples